How to Host a Louisiana Crawfish Boil (Recipe/Tips)

 Equipment needed

-• At least 2 trashcans for discards and matching trash bags
+- At least 2 large trashcans for discards and trash bags to line them

 Nutrition Information